LucasDavid95/CODER-REACT.JS/README.md

 ---

-## To make this project functional you will need this enviorment variables:
+## In order to make this project functional you will need this enviorment variables:

 - REACT_APP_APIKEY=
 - REACT_APP_AUTHDOMAIN=